bonvision/bonvision.github.io/_docs/DrawText.md

 Draws affine transformed multi-line text using the specified style

 ## Description
+A node used to place text on the screen.
+For example, if using BonVision for human psychophysics, you can use it for instructions.

 ### Notes
 Best used with _SphereMapping_ transformed coordinate frame